Call Your Shelter/Rescue Organization or Dog’s Breeder

-State any definite requirements you might have for his new home: fenced yard, no cats, kids over 10, etc. Try to say these in a positive way — for example, stating “older children recommended” sounds better than “no kids under 10”.
-If your pit bull doesn’t like other pets, say “should be only pet” rather than “doesn’t like other animals.”
+- State any definite requirements you might have for your dog’s new home: fenced yard, no cats, kids over age 10, etc. Try to say these in a positive way — for example, “older children recommended” sounds better than “no kids under 10.”
+If your dog does not like other pets, say “should be only pet” rather than “doesn’t like other animals.”
 If your dog is leash reactive, say “needs help with leash walking,” etc.

 Don’t be discouraged if your phone isn’t ringing right away.
 Most people give up too soon.
 It can take a month or more to find a new, suitable home for your dog, so plan on advertising for several weeks.